 - Years of experience of the writer

 - Industry best resume writing awards (e.g. NRWA Roar Awards)

 You don’t need to hire a writer with any of the above.
 However, a writer holding 1 or 2 from this list should be your goal.

 What to ask BEFORE hiring a resume writer

-So, here are a few recommended questions to help you identify the right resume writer for you:
+So, here are a few questions for job seekers to use to help identify the best resume writer:

 - Are you a certified resume writer?

 - How long have you been writing resumes?

-- Do you participate in any professional resume writing associations?
+- Do you take part in any professional resume writing associations?